.

 All participants must be able to:

-- Be comfortable and maintain balance climbing in and out of small boats, walking on the deck of large research vessel, which can potentially be slippery at times, and climbing boat stairways.
+• Be comfortable and maintain balance climbing in and out of small boats, walking on the large research vessel's deck, which can be slippery at times, and climbing boat stairways.

-- Sit on auxiliary boats for three to six hours per day on at least four days.
+• Sit on auxiliary boats for three to six hours daily for at least four days.

 Health and Safety